sensingtheforest/audio-streamer/README.md

    ```
    sudo nano mic-setup___o.sh
    ```
-   * Set DEVICE and BIT_DEPTH to match your microphone.
+   * Set DEVICE and FORMAT to match your microphone.
 You can find your device name running:
    ```
    arecord -l
    ```